-The history of The New York Eye and Ear Infirmary as a teaching institution proceeds from its earliest days, as its original charter gave physicians from every county in New York State the "right to witness and practice surgery" at The New York Eye and Ear Infirmary.
+The history of New York Eye and Ear Infirmary of Mount Sinai (NYEE) as a teaching institution proceeds from its earliest days, as its original charter gave physicians from every county in New York State the "right to witness and practice surgery" at New York Eye and Ear Infirmary.
 Formal lectures on diseases of the eye began in 1823, and the residency program was organized in 1862.
-The quality of this program is witnessed by the long list of illustrious ophthalmologists who received their residency training at The New York Eye and Ear Infirmary.
+The quality of this program is witnessed by the long list of illustrious ophthalmologists who received their residency training at New York Eye and Ear Infirmary.

 Basic science teaching begins at the first year level with participation in the Greater New York Basic Science Course from July through September and is supplemented for each of the two years thereafter with basic science lectures and seminars.
 This course continues through the remainder of each year as a clinical lecture series at which resident attendance is expected.